 To document the training, the trainer and students should jointly certify (with a signature) completion of training.
 Also, remember, OSHA does not "certify" anyone as qualified to do "anything" in the workplace.
 The employer is ultimately responsible for certifying their own employees.

 What does OSHA say about computer-based training (CBT) like this course?
-It's important to note that OSHA considers CBT training inadequate if it does not provide an opportunity for regular student-trainer interaction.
-OSHAcademy training does achieve the intent by providing an opportunity for you to ask an instructor questions in each module, and you must also pass a final exam.
+It's important to note that OSHA considers online CBT training inadequate if it does not provide an opportunity for regular student-trainer interaction.
+OSHAcademy training does achieve the intent by providing an opportunity for you to ask the instructor questions, and you must also pass a final exam.